Lyle Seeman: West Point college football and lacrosse career

 While at the United States Military Academy (USMA), Seeman played as a guard for the Army Cadets football team.
 Seeman's nickname while at USMA was "Skip".

 Seeman was the starting right guard in the 1926 Army–Navy Game, a game which is considered the greatest Army–Navy Game and one of the greatest in the history of college football.
 Head Coach Biff Jones had made a heavily-scrutinized decision to start the game with a backfield starting roster featuring only second-string players.
 His strategy was to use his second team to tire-out Navy's first-string starters, before subbing-in his own first-string players.
 This meant that Army's starting lineup featured 7 string players, including the entirety of its backfield.
 Thus, despite Louis A. Hammack being widely anticipated to be Army's starter in the position, Seeman was instead started.
 Later into the game, Hammack was substituted-in for him.

+In addition to football, Seeman was also a member of the lacrosse team.
+He rose to the captaincy of the team.